Genivia/ugrep/README.md

                   matches  in hexadecimal.  `with-hex` only reports binary matches in hexadecimal, leaving text matches alone.
 A match is  consid- ered  binary  if  a match contains a zero byte or an invalid UTF encoding.
-See also options -a, -I, -U, -W, and -X
+See also the -a, -I, -U, -W, and -X options.

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
 Places a --group-separator between contiguous groups  of  matches.
-Note: no  whitespace may be given between the option and its argument.
+No whitespace may be given between -C and its argument NUM.

            -c, --count
                   Only  a  count  of selected lines is written to standard output.
                   When used with option -g, counts the number of patterns matched.
                   With option -v, counts the number of non-matching lines.

            --colour[=WHEN], --color[=WHEN]
                   Mark  up  the  matching  text  with the expression stored in the GREP_COLOR or GREP_COLORS environment  variable.
 The  possible values of WHEN can be `never', `always' or `auto'.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `read',  which  means  that devices are read just as if they were ordinary files.
 If ACTION is `skip', devices are silently skipped.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `read',  i.e., read directories just as if they were ordinary files.
 If ACTION is  `skip',  silently  skip directories.
 If ACTION is `recurse', read all files under each directory, recursively, following symbolic links  only  if  they are  on  the command line.
 This is equivalent to the -r option.
                   If ACTION is `dereference-recurse', read all  files  under  each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

+           --max-depth=NUM
+                  Restrict recursive search to NUM (NUM  >  0)  directories  deep, where --max-depth=1 searches the specified path without visiting sub-directories.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'), or to specify a pattern after option -f.

            --exclude=GLOB
                   Skip files whose name matches GLOB (using wildcard matching).
 A glob can use *, ?, and [...] as wildcards,  and  \  to  quote  a wildcard  or backslash character literally.
 If GLOB contains /, full pathnames are matched.
 Otherwise  basenames  are  matched.
                   Note  that  --exclude patterns take priority over --include pat- terns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 If GLOB contains /, full pathnames are matched.
 Oth- erwise basenames are matched.
 Note that --exclude-dir  patterns take  priority  over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE ignored.
 This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be  matched.
 This  forces  ugrep  to behave as fgrep but less efficiently than fgrep.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
 Empty pattern lines in the file are not processed.
 Options  -F,  -w, and  -x  do not apply to FILE patterns.
 If FILE does not exist, the GREP_PATH environment variable is used as the path  to  read FILE.
 If     that     fails,     looks    for    FILE    in /usr/local/share/ugrep/patterns.
 This option may be repeated.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -G, --basic-regexp
                   Interpret pattern as a  basic  regular  expression  (i.e.  force ugrep to behave as traditional grep).

            -g, --no-group
                   Do  not group multiple pattern matches on the same matched line.
                   Output the matched line again for each additional pattern match, using `+' as the field separator for each additional match.